Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 ### Overload resolution for a fully-qualified call

-If a callable name is fully-qualified (that is, it contains a full package path), then the overloading candidate set $S$ simply contains all the callables with the specified name in the specified package.
+If a callable name is fully-qualified (that is, it contains a full package path), then the overload candidate set $S$ simply contains all the callables with the specified name in the specified package.
 As a package name can never clash with any other declared entity, after performing c-level partition on $S$, the resulting sets are the only ones available for further processing.

 TODO(Clear up this mess)